-ABOUT: In the novel, Adolf Hitler wakes up in 2011 from a 66-year sleep in his subterranean Berlin bunker to find the Germany he knew entirely changed: Internet-driven media spreads ideas in minutes and fumes celebrity obsession; immigration has produced multicultural neighborhoods bringing together people of varying race, ethnicity, and religion; and the most powerful person in government is a woman.
+ABOUT: In the novel, Adolf Hitler wakes up in 2011 from a 66-year sleep in his underground Berlin bunker to find the Germany he knew entirely changed: Internet-driven media spreads ideas in minutes and fumes celebrity obsession; immigration has produced multicultural neighborhoods bringing together people of varying race, ethnicity, and religion; and the most influential person in government is a woman.
 Hitler is immediately recognized...as an impersonator of uncommon skill.
 The public assumes the fulminating leader of the Nazi party is a performer who is always in character, and soon his inevitable viral appeal begets YouTube stardom, begets television celebrity on a Turkish-born comedian's show.
-His bigoted rants are mistaken for a theatrical satire-exposing prejudice and misrepresentation-and his media success emboldens Hitler to start his own political party, and set the country he finds a shambles back to rights.
+His bigoted rants are mistaken for a theatrical satire- exposing prejudice and misrepresentation his media success emboldens Hitler to start his political party and set the country he finds a shambles back to rights.

 With daring and dark humor, Look Who's Back skewers the absurdity and depravity of the cult of personality in modern media culture.

-REVIEW: Mr Timur Vermes brings a beautiful and eloquent writing with an intelligent vocabulary to this enjoyable satire.
-The idea is brilliant and quite entertaining despite the ugliness of the main character.
-Laughs are coming from the very first page and we owe this as well to the wonderful translation of Jamie Bulloch who delivered a very fluid English writing style.
+REVIEW: Mr. Timur Vermes brings beautiful and eloquent writing with an intelligent vocabulary to this enjoyable satire.
+The idea is brilliant and quite entertaining despite the main character's horror.
+Laughs are coming from the very first page, and we also owe this to the beautiful translation of Jamie Bulloch, who delivered a very fluid English writing style.
 One example?
 When Hitler is asked what he thinks of newspapers: "The deaf man writes down what the blind man has told him, the village idiot edits it, and their colleagues in the other press houses copy it."
-A good moment by all means which makes us think about our today's time and...to enjoy it!
+A good moment, by all means, makes us think about our time today and...to enjoy it!